Astropilot/ValheimTooler/README.md

 * Many thanks to [wh0am15533](https://github.com/wh0am15533) for its [Unity Runtime DevTools](https://www.unknowncheats.me/forum/unity/388951-unity-runtime-devtools-v1-01-a.html) utility from which I got some parts related to resource loading in the assembly and its [SharpMonoInjector](https://github.com/wh0am15533/SharpMonoInjector) update
 * Thanks to [KillerGoldFisch](https://github.com/KillerGoldFisch) for his proposal to put this tool as a mod for BepInEx as well as [his example code](https://github.com/KillerGoldFisch/ValheimToolerLoaderMod) for the implementation of this plugin
 * Thanks to [themaoci](https://github.com/themaoci) for his work allowing to redo a part of the functionalities via patching as well as the addition of new functionalities such as: auto-marking on the minimap of deposits, instant crafting and teleportation with forbidden items
+* Thanks to [the Gungnir mod](https://github.com/zambony/Gungnir) for the Terrain Shaper
+* Thanks to [BepInEx](https://github.com/BepInEx/BepInEx) for the configuration system reused in this code
 * Many thanks to [BastienMarais](https://github.com/BastienMarais) for his precious help during the development phase for his tests and feature ideas!